 Tips for taking back control:

-P.S.: If you are coming across from the Women of Silicon Roundabout conference – we are still hiring talented Software Engineers and Testers!
+P.S.
+If you are coming across from the Women of Silicon Roundabout conference, we are still recruiting for talented Software Engineers.